Global Freedom of Expression

 Facts

-On April 27, 2020, Carlos and Eduardo Bolsonaro – the sons of then-Brazilian president, Jair Bolsonaro – posted on their social media accounts (Facebook and Twitter) that Jean Wylls, a former congressperson from the PSOL political party, had ordered the stabbing of their father.
-Carlos and Eduardo Bolsonaro were political figures in their own right – Carlos was a councillor in the municipal chamber of Rio de Janeiro, and Eduardo Bolsonaro was a federal deputy in the state of São Paulo.
+On April 27, 2020, Carlos and Eduardo Bolsonaro, the sons of the then-Brazilian president Jair Bolsonaro, used their social media accounts (Facebook and Twitter) to accuse Jean Wyllys, a former congressperson from the opposition Socialism and Liberty Party (PSOL) political party, of orchestrating the stabbing of their father.
+Both Carlos and Eduardo Bolsonaro were political figures: Carlos served as a municipal chamber councillor in Rio de Janeiro, and Eduardo Bolsonaro as a federal deputy in the state of São Paulo.

 Decision Overview

-Note: We did not have access to the initial petition and Carlos and Eduardo Bolsonaro’s defense and so were are only able to analyse the judgment.
+Note: We did not have access to the initial petition and Carlos and Eduardo Bolsonaro’s defense and so were are only able to analyse the judgments.

 Decision Direction